 - Garden clippers and seeds (from the dollar store).
 The Easter Bunny seemed to know that the kids are always trying to help trim old flowers, thus rendering Mom not able to work because they have her clippers.
 Now everyone has clippers!
 E.B. also picked out meaningful seeds for the kids, who were, no kidding, incredibly excited and wanted to run right out to the garden to plant!

 - Their own tape (another thing E.B. noticed they were always taking from mom’s desk).

-- And for Jonathan, some freeze-dried fruit (use the code STEWARDSHIP for 10% off at that site!), which he got to try and thinks is pretty interesting.
+- And for Jonathan, some freeze-dried fruit , which he got to try and thinks is pretty interesting.
 (This is our only dry finger food so far, since we’re sticking to no grains until he’s one!
 More on how we’re feeding (and not feeding) the third Kimball babe.)